Advik-B/Data-Generator/README.md

 # Data-Generator
-A program that will generate ( fake / real ) data for training AI or Just to practice data science on
+> A program that will generate ( fake ) data for training AI or Just to practice data science on